heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

   returned if content is unchanged since the last time it was modified.
 - **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity.

+Both can be used at the same time to improve the performance of the system.

 ##### Based on the `Last-Modified` header